 On April 25, council confirmed that it had authorized staff to proceed with the steps necessary to demolish Pie in the Sky and Hotel Hollywood after May 1.
-Tax arrears had grown to $109,000.
+Tax arrears had grown.
 The CAO indicated that there might be environmental and safety issues involved in demolition.
 See: front page story in April 27, 2017 Whig Standard.
 See story in Weekly Guide May 2, 2017.

 On October 10, 2017, Demolition Plus reduced the 2 buildings to a pile of rubble which was trucked to the South Fredericksburgh landfill.
 Dump fees were waived which reduced the demolition costs but also reduced the remaining capacity of the landfill.

 There is an eerie similarity between this episode and the loss of the adjacent Paisley Hotel in 2005 following the eviction of the occupants by the Town.